-We audited the Commissioner's (and group) financial statements in line with auditing standards and we reported the detailed findings of the audit to the Commissioner in our Audit Completion Report on 15 September 2016.
-We issued an update letter along with our audit report including an unqualified opinion on the Commissioner's (and group) financial statements on 23 September 2016.
+We audited the Chief Constable's financial statements in line with auditing standards and we reported the detailed findings of the audit to the Chief Constable in our Audit Completion Report on 15 September 2016.
+We issued an update letter along with our audit report including an unqualified opinion on the Chief Constable's financial statements on 23 September 2016.